12 Alternative French Manicure Ideas To Ask For This Summer

 Forget harsh lines and defined tips; the deconstructed French manicure is all about having fun with nail art at the tip of your nails.
 Jess Brush’s crocodile-inspired tips make for a quick and simple DIY to try yourself.

-A simple but effective alternative French manicure, colorful tips will be hugely popular this summer.
-Make like Christina Louise and switch out your classic white tips for a soft pastel color palette or have fun and experiment with clashing bold hues.
+A simple but effective alternative French manicure, colourful tips will be hugely popular this summer.
+Make like Christina Louise and switch out your classic white tips for a soft pastel colour palette or have fun and experiment with clashing bold hues.

 The French Créme

 Buttermilk nails are everywhere right now, so while Kanna Hayashi’s simple manicure might look like classic French tips at first, it has actually been created using a soft yellow polish.
-Chanel Le Vernis Nail Color in 129 Ovni, is the perfect shade to get the look at home.
+Chanel Le Vernis Nail Colour in 129 Ovni, £29, is the perfect shade to get the look at home.

 The Scalloped French